-The English translation of the expression warme Schwester is “warm sister” and is a little used slang to refer to lesbians that has its origin in the expression warme Bruder, whose literal translation is “warm brother” and which is a derogatory expression used against homosexual men especially in the past.
+The English translation of the expression warme Schwester is “warm sister” and it is a little used slang to refer to lesbians that has its origin in the expression warme Bruder, whose literal translation is “warm brother” and that we could translate as “hot priest”, a derogatory expression used against homosexual men especially in the past.

 As warme Schwester, other “warme” (warm) expressions also used infrequently to attack lesbians are warme Schwesternorden (Order of warm sister), warme Stute (warm mare), warme Pro (warm professional = lesbian prostitute), and warmer Ratz (warm rat) or warmer Wetsch to name a lesbian prison officer (Wetsch could be an expression of Rotwelsch related to the police).
 But not all “warm” expressions are derogatory since warme is also used positively inside and outside the LGBT community.
 As an example, the expression Warmherzig (warm heart), used as a synonym for gay and lesbian.